ritikrajchauhan/computer-graphics-mini-project/README.md

 select a plane and a scene.
 Click once to start make your little guy take off from an airport, and it’s on!!

-As you fly, right click to begin ascending; the plane descends automatically.
+As you fly, left click to begin ascending; the plane descends automatically.
 So it’s critical to master this bouncy method of flying.<br/>
 Missiles of varying sizes are shot at you.
 So, you’ll spend most of your time avoiding these.
 Keep a close eye at the fuel gauge!
 You’ll steadily be running out of fuel as you